bitrecycling/reactive-timesheets/readme.md

 - get report per client
 - get report for all projects
 - all reports shall be able to be restricted to a time (from / to)

+### project structure
+- reactive-service: contains the described springboot 2 / spring 5 reactive backend service
+- client-lib: contains the code to connect to the service
+- client-console: contains a client application (also springboot 2), that communicates with the service
+- client-web: a web-ui, using static html plus js magic

+## comments
+Nothing's ever perfect.
+Feedback is welcome!